canada-ca/design-system/feedback/access-feedback.md

 Feedback can be viewed and downloaded as CSV or Excel files at any time using the Feedback Viewer website.

 The Feedback Viewer is a password protected environment available to all page feedback participants.
+It is only available from within the GC network.
 Contact the DTO to access to the site.

 Email: [dto.btn@tbs-sct.gc.ca](mailto:dto.btn@tbs-sct.gc.ca)